matthiasmengel/pism-ens-analysis/README.md

 ## PISM-ENS-ANALYSIS

-This collection of functions and jupyter notebooks aims at making the analysis of PISM simulations in ensembles more convenient.
+This collection of functions and jupyter notebooks aims at making the analysis of PISM ensembles more convenient.

 ### Usage